openservicebrokerapi/servicebroker/spec.md

 Service Binding (for example, saving to the database fails), then it MUST at least send a single delete or unbind request to the Service Broker to prevent the creation of an orphan.

-## Extensions

-A Service Broker might want to extend the Service Broker API to include custom endpoints specific to their service.
-An example of this could be lifecycle management, (e.g. "Day Two Operations"), like Backup, Restore, Stop, Start, Restart and Pause.
-Extending the Service Broker API can be done on a per Service Instance basis, during provisioning.
-The provisioning request will return a URI to an OpenAPI 3.0+ document that the Platform can use to determine the new endpoint(s), parameter(s), authentication mechanism and server URL.
-See [Provisioning](#provisioning) for more information on extensions on a per Service Instance basis.

-### OpenAPI Document

-To extend the API, the Service Broker MUST create an OpenAPI 3.0+ document describing the additional API endpoints and parameters.
-The returned OpenAPI document MUST be in json format.
-See the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) for more information.

-### Extension API on Remote Servers

-Additional API endpoints MAY be executed on a remote server, however the OpenAPI document MUST include the servers `url` so that the Platform will know how to invoke the endpoint(s).
-If the server `context` parameter of the OpenAPI document is set to local host the Platform can assume the extension API endpoints are to be invoked using the Service Broker host and port.

-### Extension API Authentication

-The Service Broker MAY use the the same broker authentication method for invocation of extension endpoints by not providing credentials as part of a `extensions_api` object.
-If no credentials are present in an `extensions_api` object, the Platform can assume that the default broker authentication method is to be used.

-If the Service Broker wants to use alternate methods of authentication, (e.g. on remote servers) it MUST provide details to that mechanism in the OpenAPI document, (e.g. an OAuth Flow Object), and the appropriate credential(s), (e.g. bearer token), as part of the `extensions_api` object.
-If credentials are present in an `extensions_api` object, the Platform will need to verify the authentication method from the OpenAPI document.